d3b4g/leonids/_posts/2020-04-26-overthewire.md

 WAY OFF!!!!
 narnia0@narnia:/narnia$
 ```
-Great we overited the val variable with 0x43434343 which is our 4 "C".
+Great we have overwritten the val variable with 0x43434343 which is our 4 "C".
 Now we know we can overite the val variable .
 We just need to replace "C" with 0xdeadbeef which is the correct value the program accept.
 Before that we need to convert 0xdeadbeef to little endian format which is "\xef\xbe\xad\xde".

 ## Grabbing the flag: